 How is colour measurement used in the Chemical Industry

 Colour measurement is used in the chemical industry to turn visual appearance into objective, repeatable data.
-Instead of relying only on visual checks, manufacturers can measure colour values, colour difference and industry-specific colour indices to understand whether raw materials, in-process samples and finished products meet the required specification.
+Instead of relying only on visual checks, manufacturers can measure colour values, colour difference and industry-specific colour indices to understand whether products meet the required specification at all stages of production.

 This is important because chemical products can vary widely in form and appearance.
-Liquids, powders, granules, pastes, resins, additives and coatings may each require different measurement methods, but the objective is the same: to identify variation early, control production more consistently and provide reliable evidence that the product meets internal, customer or industry requirements.
+Each of the sample types in the chemical industry (see table) require different measurement methods, but the objective is the same: to identify variation early, control production more consistently and provide reliable evidence that the product meets internal, customer or industry requirements.

 Scalable systems are available for both laboratory and production environments that will enable customers and the wider value chain to record actionable colour and colour difference data.